jpstroop/fitbit-client-python/DEVELOPMENT.md

 - Only use enums for validating request parameters, not responses
 - Place all enums in constants.py
 - Only import enums that are actively used in the class

+## OAuth Callback Implementation

+The OAuth callback mechanism is implemented using two main classes: `CallbackServer` and `CallbackHandler`.

+### Implementation Flow

+1. `CallbackServer` starts an HTTPS server on localhost with a dynamically generated SSL certificate
+2. When the OAuth provider redirects to our callback URL, `CallbackHandler` receives the GET request
+3. The handler stores the full callback URL path (including query parameters) on the server instance using `setattr(self.server, "last_callback", self.path)`
+4. `CallbackServer.wait_for_callback()` polls for this stored path using `getattr()` until either:
+   - The callback data is found (returns the URL path)
+   - The timeout is reached (returns None)
+5. When complete, `stop()` cleans up by:
+   - Shutting down the HTTP server
+   - Removing temporary certificate files
+   - Clearing internal state

+### Security Notes

+- Uses HTTPS with a temporary self-signed certificate
+- Certificate and private key are stored in temporary files and cleaned up on server shutdown
+- Server runs only for the duration of the OAuth flow and automatically shuts down

+### Cleanup

+The `stop()` method ensures proper cleanup by:
+- Shutting down the HTTP server
+- Removing temporary certificate files
+- Clearing internal state

 ## Testing